neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.client.gui.components.debugchart.ProfilerPieChart`
     - `RADIUS` is now public
     - `CHART_Z_OFFSET` -> `PIE_CHART_THICKNESS`, now public
+- `net.minecraft.client.multiplayer.MultiPlayerGameMode#createPlayer` now takes in an `Input` instead of a `boolean`
+- `net.minecraft.client.player.LocalPlayer` now takes in the last sent `Input` instead of a `boolean` for the shift key
+    - `getLastSentInput` - Gets the last sent input from the server.
 - `net.minecraft.client.renderer`
     - `DimensionSpecialEffects` no longer takes in the current cloud level and whether there is a ground
     - `LightTexture#getTarget` -> `getTexture`
 - `net.minecraft.data.recipes.RecipeProvider#colorBlockWithDye` -> `colorItemWithDye`
 - `net.minecraft.world.entity`
     - `AreaEffectCloud#setParticle` -> `setCustomParticle`
+    - `Entity#checkSlowFallDistance` -> `checkFallDistanceAccumulation`
     - `FlyingMob` is replaced by calling `LivingEntity#travelFlying`
     - `LivingEntity#canBreatheUnderwater` is no longer `final`
 - `net.minecraft.world.entity.ai.behavior`